Facts on Homelessness

 Homelessness in the United States

-All information extracted from the 2022 Annual Homelessness Assessment Report (AHAR) to Congress.
+All information extracted from the 2023 Annual Homelessness Assessment Report (AHAR) to Congress.

-On a single night in 2022, roughly 582,500 people were experiencing homelessness in the United States.
+On a single night in January 2023, roughly 653,104 people were experiencing homelessness in the United States.
 Six in ten (60 percent) were staying in sheltered locations—emergency shelters, safe havens, or transitional housing programs—and four in ten (40 percent) were in unsheltered locations such as on the street, in abandoned buildings, or in other places not suitable for human habitation.

 Latest Data

-Homelessness has increased slightly nationwide.
+Homelessness has increased nationwide.

-On a single night in 2022, more than 30,000 people under the age of 25 experienced homelessness on their own as “unaccompanied youth.”
+On a single night in January 2023, more than 30,000 people under the age of 25 experienced homelessness on their own as “unaccompanied youth.”
 Slightly more than half of these youth (57 percent) were in sheltered locations.
 Most (91 percent) were between the ages of 18 and 24.
 Four percent of the unaccompanied youth population reports identifying as transgender, not singularly female or male, or gender questioning, compared with one percent of all individuals experiencing homeless.

 Nearly 30 percent of individuals experiencing homelessness in 2020 had chronic patterns of homelessness.